 - Mixed team: two men and two women

-Company captains must confirm their teams online the day after the race by using Captain's Tools.
+Company captains must confirm their teams online after the race by using Captain's Tools.
 You may re-organize the automatically assigned teams at this time if desired or necessary.

 Individual and special awards will be listed on this website following each race.
 Team results will be added as soon as they are verified.